Skip to main content

 Passing

 Passing another vehicle is a normal part of driving, but can be very dangerous.
 Give yourself a good view of the road ahead by not following vehicles too closely, especially large trucks and trailers.
 Know the speed and acceleration ability of your vehicle.
 Be sure you have enough room to complete the maneuver.
 If you have to cut back into your lane too soon, you risk sideswiping the vehicle you are passing.
-If you do not get back into your lane soon enough, you risk a head-on crash with an oncoming vehicle.
+If you do not get back into your lane soon enough, you risk a head-on collision with an oncoming vehicle.
 When in doubt, stay in your lane.

 When passing another vehicle on a two-lane road, you should pass only to the left of the vehicle.
 Your pass may not begin before the start of a passing zone and must be completed before you enter a no-passing zone.
 Do not exceed the speed limit when passing; it is against the law to exceed speed limits at any time.